From the outside, PR may look like an easy-peasy job.

 2. You send an email to a journalist.

-They receive it and read it, but they do not answer nor publish the story after a few days.
+- But they do not answer nor publish the story after a few days.

 As disappointing as it is, this can happen often, and for countless reasons.